mrprajesh/blog/_posts/2022-12-15-how-to-run-cuda-programs-on-google-collab.md

 [Click this Collab](https://colab.research.google.com/drive/10bGP2-M3Bh2ccgiwXh9Nygb--vchD-wh?usp=sharing) to try it out!
 You may need to signing using gmail account.

 1. Visit [Google Collab](https://colab.research.google.com/)
-2. Set the run time to GPU.
-On menubar, Runtime > manage runtime > select GPU and hit Save.
+2. Choose run time as GPU.
+On Menubar, Runtime > Change runtime > select GPU as accelerator & Save.
 3. Connect if it did not connect automatically.
 You can see the status right top.
 Tick mark + RAM+DISK.
-4. Load the plugin by running the following.
+4. Install+Load the plugin by running the following.

 ```c
 !pip install git+https://github.com/andreinechaev/nvcc4jupyter.git